-The total capital cost required to implement all recommended water management strategy projects is \$62.6 billion.
-This includes approximately 2,400 projects that would be built and completed during different planning decades.
+The total capital cost required to implement all recommended water management strategy projects is \$63 billion.
+This includes approximately 2,500 projects that would be built and completed during different planning decades.

 The estimated unit cost of water delivered to water user groups varies greatly depending on the type of strategy, location, water source, and infrastructure required to convey and treat the water.
-Weight-averaged on a statewide basis, the least expensive recommended water management strategy type in the year 2070 is irrigation conservation.
-The most expensive is seawater desalination (Table 8.5), although this can vary greatly by individual project and depends on whether the unit costs still include debt service in any given decade.
-There can be a substantial range in unit costs even within a single type of strategy and also between regions (Table 8.5).
-For example, if a seawater desalination strategy requires a 100-mile pipeline inland, the costs of that strategy will likely be substantially greater than a seawater desalination plant built to serve an entity located on the coast.
+Weight-averaged4 on a statewide basis, the least expensive recommended water management strategy type in the year 2070 is irrigation

-&lt;sup>4 The weighted average is the average of values scaled by the relative volume of each strategy.
+4 The weighted average is the average of values scaled by the relative volume of each strategy.